danvega/danvega-dev/newsletter/2021/12/13/new-contract.md

 ### Spring Boot Users

-If you're a Spring Boot users this shouldn't affect unless you have moved away from the default logging library, SL4J.
+If you're a Spring Boot users this shouldn't affect unless you have moved away from the default logging system, Logback.
 There is a good article on the [Spring Blog](https://spring.io/blog/2021/12/10/log4j2-vulnerability-and-spring-boot) that shares some details about this and how to fix it.

 ## Egghead holiday courses